tylermorganwall/rayimage/CONTRIBUTING.md

 1. Be sure to have opened an issue describing your intended changes first.
 2. Fork the repo and make your changes.
-3. Run the included tests using testthat, ensuring there are no regressions/bugs introduced from previous versions.
-The tests check consistency with previous renders: if your contributions result in intended changes to the rendering behavior (via changes the random number generation process, lighting integrator, surface materials, objects, etc), document the changes and each failing test in your pull request.
-Further instructions are at the bottom of each testthat file that describe how to regenerate new standard checksums that incorporate the requested changes.
-4. Ensure the package passes an R CMD CHECK with no warnings or errors, preferably with `rhub::check_for_cran()`.
+3. Ensure the package passes an R CMD CHECK with no warnings or errors, preferably with `rhub::check_for_cran()`.
 If making changes to the compiled code, please also use `rhub::check_on_solaris()`, `rhub::check_on_macos()`, and `rhub::check_on_windows()` (or upload the source packages to Win-Builder).